 14. Become a Freelance Writer

 If you are a good writer, there are a lot of people who have great content but do not have time to write the articles.
-I promise that I write my own articles, but do you think guys like Tim Ferriss and Gary Vaynerchuck write their own articles?
+I promise that I write my own articles, but do you think guys like Tim Ferriss and Gary Vaynerchuk write their own articles?
 Probably not.
 They probably hire someone to do the writing so they can still provide quality content while doing bigger and better tasks.

-You can be a writer for one of these people.
-That is, until you move on to bigger and better tasks.
+You can be a writer for one of these people—that is, until you move on to bigger and better tasks.

 15. Give Music Lessons